-Small business valuation formula are the tools used by business valuers to benchmark businesses against their peer groups.
+Small business valuation formulas are the tools used by business valuers to benchmark businesses against their peer groups.

 Some of the most commonly used small business valuation formula terms to describe the business’s profits and the price the business sells for are: